puppetlabs/puppet-specifications/language/types_values_variables.md

 Note that the notation `..0`, `..1`, `..f`, `..F` indicates that value is truncated at the number of known value bits and that the actual leftmost bits depends on the physical representation (8, 16, 32, 64 bits).
 This because negative values are in 2's complement format and have the highest order bit set to 1.
+Use the `+` flag to instead output as negative value.

 ##### Float to String